 For the TV13 method, we used median of the distribution of the global data on a monthly basis.
 However, for SAGE III/ISS, we noticed that the perturbed events cause inter-hemispheric differences in the data, leading to more than one cluster in the data.
-Figure ??-8 shows scatter plots of extinction ratio versus extinction for two of the perturbed events.
-The upper panel of the figure shows how extinction ratios (756/1544) change with respect to 1544 nm extinction, following the Canadian Wildfire
+Figure 5 shows scatter plots of extinction ratio versus extinction for two of the perturbed events.
+The upper panel of the figure shows how extinction ratios (756/1544) change with respect to 1544 nm extinction, following Canadian Wildfire event that occurred in August 2017.

-- 315 event ($\sim 51^{\circ}$ N) that occurred in August 2017.
-2017, whereas the lower panel shows the same but for the Ambae eruption (\sim 15° S) in July 2018.
 While all of the data are plotted, we use different colors for different latitude bands to show the influence of any such event in the data.
-Please note that the The data presented in Figure ??
-8 was plotted at 2 altitudes: 11 km (panels a-d) and 17 km (panels e-h).
-The 11 km altitude was used chosen because it is approximately representative of the average tropopause height for this latitude band and the 17 km altitude is chosen because it represents approximate tropopause altitude - 320 for the tropics.
-It is evident from the figure (panels a-d) that there is a distinct enhancement of extinction coefficient in the northern latitude band (20°N-80°N) following the event while outlier statistics show that the data points fall beyond the $k{\rm fl}$ value are clearly enhanced extinction from the perturbed eventCanadian Wildfire event (Figure 8 b-d).
-Similarly, the lower panel shows data following the Ambae eruption in July 2018 and demonstrates distinctly enhanced extinction (Figure 8 f-h) from the southern latitude band (80° S- 20° S).
-Additionally, these global monthly data plots suggest there are inter-hemispheric 325 differences in extinction coefficient.
+Please note that the data presented in Figure 5 was plotted at 2 altitudes: 11 km (panels a-d) and 17 km (panels e-h).
+The 11 km altitude was used because it is approximately representative of the average tropopause height for this latitude band and the 17 km altitude is chosen because it represents approximate tropopause altitude for the tropics.
+It is evident from the figure that there is a distinct enhancement of extinction coefficient in the northern latitude band $(20^{\circ}\text{N-}80^{\circ}\text{N})$ following the event while outlier statistics show that the data points fall beyond the $k_0$ value are clearly enhanced extinction from the perturbed event.
+Similarly, the lower panel shows data following the Ambae eruption in July 2018 and demonstrates distinctly enhanced extinction from the southern latitude band $(80^{\circ}\text{S-}20^{\circ}\text{S})$ .
+Additionally, these global monthly data plots suggest there are inter-hemispheric differences in extinction coefficient.

-Locating the aerosol centroid is challenging, particularly following a volcanic/fire event as it is evident from Figure ?? that there are more than one cluster with inter-hemispheric differences, ratios.
-Therefore, we employed an unsupervised machine learning clustering algorithm called as "k-medoid clustering" (e.g. Kaufman and Rousseeuw, 1990; Park and Jun, 2009)0pt.
-The K-medoid clustering algorithm is more robust in identifying noise and outliers as it picks one of the cluster members as

-- the medoid (a medoid is a data point that has the shortest total distance to other members of the cluster).
-For the analyses 330 here, we use two medoids that are based on the scatter plots shown in Figure ?? .
-We tested our algorithm on the global data and it works reasonably well in identifying the centroid in the extinction ratio plots shown in Figure ?? .
+Locating the aerosol centroid is challenging, particularly following a volcanic/fire event as it is evident from Figure 5 that there are more than one cluster with inter-hemispheric differences.
+Therefore, we employed an unsupervised machine learning clustering algorithm called as "k-medoid clustering" (e.g. Kaufman and Rousseeuw, 1990; Park and Jun, 2009).
+The K-medoid clustering algorithm is more robust in identifying noise and outliers as it picks one of the cluster members as the medoid (a medoid is a data point that has the shortest total distance to other members of the cluster).
+For the analyses here, we use two medoids that are based on the scatter plots shown in Figure 5.
+We tested our algorithm on the global data and it works reasonably well in identifying the centroid in the extinction ratio plots shown in Figure 5.
 While the algorithm works well in most cases, with the inter-hemispheric differences that we see in the data, we decided to implement the clustering algorithm for different latitude bands to avoid any bias in identifying centroids.
-We, therefore divided monthly data into two - latitude bands: 1) 80°S-20°N, and 2) 20°N-80°N. Initially, the tropical latitude band (20°S-20°N) was used as a separate 335 latitude band but lack band but paucity of tropical data for statistical analysis forced us to combine the tropical latitude band to the southern latitude band (80° S- 20° S).
-We, therefore Therefore, we perform aerosol categorization based on these two latitude bands (80°S-20°N and 20°N-80°N), which will be described in the following section.
+We, therefore divided monthly data into two latitude bands: 1) 80°S-20°N, and 2) 20°N-80°N. Initially, the tropical latitude band (20°S-20°N) was used as a separate latitude band but lack of tropical data for statistical analysis forced us to combine the tropical latitude band to the southern latitude band (80°S-20°S).
+We, therefore perform aerosol categorization based on these two latitude bands (80°S-20°N and 20°N-80°N), which will be described in the following section.